Merge plugin

 select

-- Defines the options that are can be selected.
+- Defines the options that can be selected.
 It affects the merge commit dialog.

 Default is to allow all values to be selected; false